|Kerry Rae Smith Moser (#48011981)|

 FINDAGRAVE is a COLLABORATIVE website; Collaboration is working with each other to do a task and to achieve shared goals.
 It is a recursive process where two or more people or organizations work together to realize shared goals.|

 I am documenting the cemeteries in my area using original cemetery, burial, and death records.
-This way we are able to add all those who have no marker.

 I create memorials that will help family members find their loved ones final resting place, with as much info as I can find.
 Additions and/or corrections are always welcome.